ramonaharrison/ramonaharrison.github.io/_posts/2015-03-27-wikipedia-philosophy.md

 This seemed too odd to be true, so my pair-programming partner Elvis and I opened a browser and immediately set about testing it.
 Our first article: [cat](http://en.wikipedia.org/wiki/Cat).
 Lo and behold, just 12 clicks later we arrived at the Philosophy article!

 How does this work?
 As the [Wikipedia article on "Wikipedia: Getting to Philosophy"](http://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy) explains, the Wikipedia Manual of Style recommends that each article should start by defining the topic of the article.
-This creates a likelihood that each first link will lead to a broader subject, eventually leading to the broadest of all subjects, philosophy.
+This creates a likelihood that the first link will lead to a broader subject, eventually leading to the broadest of all subjects, philosophy.
 It's cited that as of May 2011, 94.52% of articles lead to Philosophy.
 The median number of clicks is just 23.

 Since Sunday's class was all about getting comfortable with HTTP and Java's URL class, I decided to exercise some of my new knowledge by building a program that could tell me how many clicks any Wikipedia article is from Philosophy.